Board of Director Biographies

 Phone: (303) 533-7518

-Sara Brown is currently a contract administrator for Ball Aerospace and Technology Corporation.
+Sara Brown is currently a contract administrator for Ball Aerospace and Technologies Corporation.
 She started her contracting career in 2005 with the United States Air Force and has been a member of NCMA since 2008.
 Sara has served as treasurer, awards, university outreach, and membership chairs of her various chapters.
 Nationally, she has presented at four major conferences and has been published in Contract Management magazine.
 Sara graduated from Oklahoma State University with a bachelor's degree in marketing and received her master's degree in public administration from the University of Oklahoma.
 She is also a graduate of the distinguished Contract Management Leadership Development Program.

-Raytheon Intelligence and Information Systems
+Raytheon Intelligence and Information Services

 Phone: (972) 205-4293